hkspm-yp/Astro-e-calendar/README.md

 Uranus Moon Appulse: 19:22
 Occultation ends (reappearance): 19:47
 ```
 The sequence looks more intuitive, but MICA does not offer appulse.
+This program offers predictions on conjunction and appulse, but please see the explanation session below about the condition of appulse.

 ## Output selection